Clinical Psychology Training Staff & Contact Info

 Dr. Caruso is an adult clinical neuropsychologist at the Ayer Neuroscience Institute Chase Family Movement Disorders Center.
 Her interests include the assessment of patients with various movement disorders, including Parkinson’s disease, Atypical and Secondary Parkinsonism, Essential Tremor, Dystonia, and Huntington’s disease, among others, as well as pre-and post-surgical evaluations for Deep Brain Stimulation (DBS) candidates.

-Dr. Choi is a senior scientist at the Olin Neuropsychiatry Research Center and staff psychologist in the psychosis day treatment clinics, where he directs the cognitive and physical fitness rehabilitation programs for adolescents and adults with psychosis.
-For the past 15 years, he was on the faculty at Columbia and Yale medical schools and a neuropsychologist at the VA Connecticut Health Care System and the New York State Psychiatric Institute, where he led NIMH and VA studies in psychosis and Alzheimer’s disease on treatment motivation, risk factors, and psychosocial rehabilitation.
-He currently conducts funded studies in psychosis on neurofeedback cognitive training, physical exercise, and suicide prevention.
+Dr. Choi is a research director at the Olin Neuropsychiatry Research Center and for the Behavioral Health Network.
+He directs evidence-based cognitive and psychosocial rehabilitation treatments throughout the BHN for adolescents and adults with psychosis and adults with TBI, spinal cord, injury, long COVID, or dementia.
+He was on the faculty at Columbia and Yale medical schools and a neuropsychologist at the VA Connecticut Health Care System and the New York State Psychiatric Institute, where he led NIMH and VA studies in psychosis and Alzheimer’s disease on treatment motivation, risk factors, and psychosocial rehabilitation.
+He currently conducts funded studies on neurofeedback cognitive training, prodrome at risk states for psychosis, schizophrenia, opioid overdose education, physical exercise, and suicide prevention.

 Staff Psychologist